gender-bias/gender-bias/CONTRIBUTING.md

 Unsure where to begin contributing to Reading for Gender Bias?
 You can start by looking at `good first issue` and `help wanted` issues.

+We are using python for our programming language.

 You can also take a look at the [Roadmap](https://github.com/molliem/gender-bias/issues/1) to get a sense of where we are going and to start making your own milestones and issues.

+Please reach out if you have questions.
+I am new to programming, but will try to answer your questions as completely and quickly as I can.
+I am also in class, so if you don't immediately hear from me, it's not you, it is definitely me.

 ## How to submit changes